v-research/cybersecurity/README.md

-# Experiment Alpha
-Research and Development for Cybersecurity Engineering
+# Research and Development for Cybersecurity Engineering